kkimber/CBUSPico/README.md

 ## Project Status

-* Current status has the example module compiling and it appears functional.
+* This project provides a fully working, simple one-in, one-out CBUS module
-* Use of the external I2C FRAM or EEPROM is not yet implemented, and is largely untested.
+* The code as provided should work on either a Pico or Pico-W module, it is not designed for a Pico 2
-* Module based on using the PICO QPSI flash should be functional, but has had very limited testing.
+* Internal flash is used for persisent storage, however the library code is designed to support an external I2C EEPROM (but this code is largely untested)

 **NOTE:** This is a work in progress and all API's and interfaces are therefore subject to change.

 **Build status**

-Github is configured to perform continuous integration builds on every check-in, the latest binaries can be downloaded directly from "Github Actions" without needing to download and build the sources.
+Github is configured to perform continuous integration builds on every check-in, the latest binaries can be downloaded directly from "Github Actions" without needing to download and build from the sources.

 <img alt="git build action status"
    src="https://github.com/kkimber/CBUSPico/actions/workflows/cmake_rpi_pico.yml/badge.svg"/>